haproxy/haproxy/doc/lua-api/index.rst

   given offset, are returned.
 If **length** is set to -1, the function tries to retrieve a maximum of data.
 Because it is called in the filter context, it never yield.
 Do not providing an offset is the same that setting it to 0.
-A positive offset is relative to the begining of incoming data of the http_message buffer while negative offset is relative to their end.
+A positive offset is relative to the beginning of incoming data of the http_message buffer while negative offset is relative to their end.

   If there is no incoming data and the HTTP message can't receive more data, a 'nil'